Billing Steps for Clinical Diagnostic Laboratory Tests Subject to Anti-Markup Rules

 • If the bill indicates that a separate physician or other supplier performed the test, it does not identify the performing physician or other supplier or does not include the amount the performing physician or other supplier charged.

-The A/B MACs (B) notify the physician when a non-assigned claim for the TC or PC of a diagnostic test subject to the anti-markup payment limitation is received from either the physician or a beneficiary except when the physician submits an assigned claim and the beneficiary submits an unassigned duplicate claim.
+The A/B MACs (B) notify the physician when a non-assigned claim for the TC or PC of a **clinical diagnostic laboratory test** subject to the anti-markup payment limitation is received from either the physician or a beneficiary except when the physician submits an assigned claim and the beneficiary submits an unassigned duplicate claim.
 They use the following sample letter.

 Dear Doctor:

-We have received an unassigned claim for diagnostic tests furnished to the patient (Beneficiary Name), on (Date of Service).
-You are prohibited by §1842(n)(3) of the Social Security Act from billing or collecting any amount unless you indicate that “No anti-markup tests are included” or, if the diagnostic test was acquired, you indicate who performed the test and what the physician or other supplier charged you.
+We have received an unassigned claim for **clinical diagnostic laboratory tests** furnished to the patient (Beneficiary Name), on (Date of Service).
+You are prohibited by §1842(n)(3) of the Social Security Act from billing or collecting any amount unless you indicate that “No anti-markup tests are included” or, if the **clinical diagnostic laboratory test** was acquired, you indicate who performed the test and what the physician or other supplier charged you.
 Some or all of the required information is missing from your patient’s claim.
 If you have collected any amount from your patient, it must be refunded.
 This claim may be resubmitted if the required information is included.

 D. Beneficiary Information Regarding Unassigned Claims